-Followed by 'FRSK flashes successfully'.
+Followed by '.frsk has been flashed successfully!'.
 Click 'Close' to continue.

-Image Tool
+Image manager

-The Image tool will convert your images to the following format:
+The Image manager will convert your images to the following format:

-Dimensions: As user specified, but maintaining the aspect ratio.

-Format: 32bit BMP Colour Space: RGB

-Alpha Channel: Will add alpha only if needed if option checked.
+Dimensions:As user specified, but maintaining the aspect ratio.Format:32bit BMPColour Space:RGBAlpha Channel:Will add alpha only if needed if option checked.